hypo69/hypo/docs/gemini/set 0/ru/explainer/src/suppliers/aliexpress/campaign/_pytest/test_prepeare_campaigns.md

 - `process_campaign` and `main` depend on `src.utils.get_directory_names`.
 - `logger.logger` from `src.logger` is used for logging events during the processing.

 The tests are well-structured and correctly use mocking techniques.
 They effectively test the isolated units.
-Overall, the provided code demonstrates a good practice for unit testing with mocks.
+Overall, the provided code demonStartes a good practice for unit testing with mocks.